London · UK Affordability

 Standard maximum mortgage: Most UK lenders offer between 4× and 4.5× your salary — £200k to £225k on your income.

 The gap: The average London home costs £525k.
-This is 10.5× your salary, which exceeds standard criteria.
-A larger deposit bridges part of the gap.
+This is 10.5× your salary, which significantly exceeds standard lending criteria.
+A large deposit is essential to bridge the gap.

 Local context: London